 Your third option is to structure the product backlog in order to make it more manageable thereby hiding detailed items.
 A simple way to do this is to group epics into themes, which represent coarse-grained features or user journey steps like registration or search and navigation.

-If you also relate user stories to the epic they belong to, you will create the following structure: theme –> epic –> user story.
-While a product backlog that is structured this way contains the same number of items, of course, you can now access its contents more easily by using themes and epics to navigate to the detailed user stories.
+This allows you to work with the following structure: theme → epic → user story.
+While such a product backlog contains the same number of items, you can now access its contents more easily by using themes and epics to navigate to the corresponding user stories.

 Aggregate the Details